natrontech/pocketbase-client-go/README.md

 # pocketbase-client-go

-Simple Go Client for Pocketbase
+Simple **Admin** Go Client for [Pocketbase](https://pocketbase.io/).
+Not every API is implemented yet.
+This Admin Client will be used for the [Pocketbase Terraform Provider](https://github.com/natrontech/terraform-provider-pocketbase).

 Oriented to the Pocketbase Documentation <https://pocketbase.io/docs/api-records/>